 How long does opening a business bank account take?

 The mandatory checks banks have to carry out such as confirming your identity and that of any other directors means that the application process can take a while.
 Sometimes an account can be open in as little as a week, but often they can take up to a month or longer to open.

 If you need any help opening your bank account, from choosing one which meets your needs to providing any of the financial details they ask you for, then your accountant will be able to help you with whatever you need.

 How can Nixon Williams help you setup a business bank account?

-All businesses need a bank account, so to assist you with this task we have a facility with Cater Allen Bank (part of the Santander Group), to open bank accounts for our clients.
-By working with us, Cater Allen can normally open a business bank account within 10 working days (subject to status).
-The account offers:
+All businesses need a bank account, so to assist you with this task we have a facility with Metro Bank, to open bank accounts for our clients.

-You are of course free to open a business bank account with any bank of your choosing, however if you do not opt for Cater Allen, we cannot assist you with the opening of the account.
+You are of course free to open a business bank account with any bank of your choosing, however if you do not opt for Metro Bank, we cannot assist you with the opening of the account.